Barber Pro Series

-The Barber Dodge Pro Series was a professional open-wheel auto racing series from 1986 to 2003.
+The Barber Dodge Pro Series was an American open-wheel auto racing series promoted by the Skip Barber Racing School from 1986 to 2003.
 It was one of the first professional spec series for open-wheel racecars in North America.
 The races were primarily on road and street courses in North America, although the schedule did sometimes include a few ovals.

 This series is often confused with Skip Barber's long-standing amateur racing series which has always used different and significantly less powerful cars.
 The amateur series currently has regional and national components.

 The Barber Pro Series was a spec series, in which all cars were identically prepared by Skip Barber Racing.
 From its beginning in 1986 to 1994, the series was known as the Barber Saab Pro Series; the spec car was a tube-frame Mondiale chassis (basically a Formula Ford 2000 design) powered by a turbocharged 16-valve Saab 16v engine.
 For the seasons 1986 and 1987, the cars used street-legal racing tires, but for the 1988 season they used Goodyear Racing Eagle slicks instead.